yokoyama-flogics/ibp_monitor_2/README.md

 # Current Status

 The following shows the current progress.
 (As of Nov.
-15, 2017)
+18, 2017)

 ![Current Progress Diagram](./doc/diagram.png)

-- Decided to reuse the Signal Recorder until the entire system will be rewritten by Python.
-However, I guess I can provide the Signal Recorder as a binary form for a while.

-- Migration software, which converts the output of Signal Recorder, was almost written by Nov.
+- Migration software, which converts the output of Signal Recorder, was written by Nov.
 3.

-- Database engine (using SQLite3) was done as of today.
+- Database engine (using SQLite3) was done as of Nov.
+10.

 - Signal Characteristics Extractor was written by Nov.
 6.